Brain-like Variational Inference: Extended Discussion

 Throughout this work, we focused on variational inference (VI) as our framework for approximating Bayesian posteriors.
 However, sampling-based methods, particularly Markov Chain Monte Carlo (MCMC; \cite{Hastings1970MCMC, Gelfand1990Sampling, brooks2011handbook, Naesseth2019SeqMCMC}), represent an equally important alternative approach.
 Like VI, sampling-based methods have been extensively explored in theoretical neuroscience \cite{Hoyer2002Sampling, fiser2010statistically, Buesing2011NeuralDynaSampling, orban2016neural, haefner2016perceptual, echeveste2020cortical, Buxo2021Sampling, savin2014spatiotemporal, festa2021neuronal, Masset2022NatGradSampling, Shrinivasan2023SamplingSeriously, zhang2023sampling, Fang2022LangevinSparseCoding, oliviers2024mcpc, sennesh2024dcpc}.
 See \textcite{Haefner2024BrainComputeProbs} for a balanced review.

 Both VI and sampling address a key limitation of \textit{maximum a posteriori} (MAP) inference by providing access to the full posterior distribution rather than just a point estimate.
-The \ipvae extends LCA \cite{rozell2008sparse} from a deterministic point estimate to a probabilistic representation with full (approximate) posterior uncertainty.
+The \ipvae extends LCA \cite{rozell2008sparse} from a deterministic point estimate to a probabilistic representation with full posterior uncertainty.
 Similarly, recent sampling-based approaches have enhanced both sparse coding \cite{Fang2022LangevinSparseCoding} and predictive coding \cite{oliviers2024mcpc, sennesh2024dcpc} by incorporating stochastic dynamics that explore the full posterior landscape rather than converging to a single point.
 These parallel developments in both VI and sampling frameworks reveal their complementary roles in addressing the limitations of traditional MAP estimation.

-Sampling-based models all perform Bayesian posterior inference, but differ in whether or not they embrace a \say{prescriptive} approach as outlined in \cref{sec:appendix:prescriptive-physics}.
-For a non-prescriptive example, \textcite{echeveste2020cortical} began with a well-established biophysical circuit---the stochastic variant of the \textit{stabilized supralinear network} (SSN; \cite{ahmadian2013analysis, rubin2015stabilized, hennequin2018dynamical})---and adapted it to perform posterior inference.
-Their optimized network exhibited several key biological properties and achieved significantly faster sampling than standard Langevin samplers.
-There results are compelling and there is significant value in showing that biologically-realistic neural circuits can do Bayesian inference.
-However, we aim to highlight here that this approaches the problem of \say{brains do inference} from a bottom-up, descriptive strategy: starting from an existing circuit model and adapting it to perform inference.
-In contrast, other sampling-based approaches align more closely with the top-down, principle-driven methodology we advocate.
+Sampling-based models all perform Bayesian posterior inference, but differ in whether they adopt a \say{prescriptive} approach, as outlined in \cref{sec:appendix:prescriptive-physics}.
+For a non-prescriptive example, \textcite{echeveste2020cortical} began with a well-established biophysical circuit---the stochastic \textit{stabilized supralinear network} (SSN; \cite{ahmadian2013analysis, rubin2015stabilized, hennequin2018dynamical})---and adapted it to perform posterior inference.
+Their optimized network exhibited key biological properties and achieved substantially faster sampling than standard Langevin samplers.
+These results compellingly demonstrate that biologically realistic circuits can perform Bayesian inference.
+However, this represents a bottom-up, descriptive strategy—starting from an existing circuit and adapting it for inference; whereas, other sampling-based approaches align more closely with the top-down, principle-driven methodology we advocate.